microsoft/vscode-azureappservice/resources/TrialApp.didact.md

 <img src="./trialAppTutorial/selectTrialAppDeployScreenshot.png" style="width: 512px;">

-You will see the following notification once your deployment is complete.
+4. You will see the following notification once your deployment is complete.
+You can click `Browse` to view the changes live.

 <img src="./trialAppTutorial/deployCompleteScreenshot.png" style="width: 512px;">

-### Step 5: View your changes live

-Now that you've deployed changes to your Trial App.
-You can browse your website to view the changes live.
+You can also browse your website by right-clicking your Trial app and selecting `Browse`.

 <img src="./trialAppTutorial/browseWebsiteRedScreenshot.png" style="width: 256px;">